VaibhavUpreti/VaibhavUpreti/README.md

 <!-- markdownlint-disable-next-line -->
 <h1 align="left"> Hi, I'm Vaibhav Upreti 👋 </h1>

-🎓 I'm [Vaibhav Upreti](https://www.linkedin.com/in/vaibhav-upreti-739b0421a/),a goal oriented,focused computer science engineer with specialisation in
+🎓 I'm [Vaibhav Upreti](https://www.linkedin.com/in/vaibhav-upreti-739b0421a) , a goal oriented,focused computer science engineer with specialisation in
 AI and ML, and an eye for detail.
 I have a passion for learning new algorithms and implementing them in webapps through Machine Learning and AI.Always keen to explore new technologies and work on different frameworks.  🧡 Data Structures and Algorithms.